-David Berkey is Vice President of Physician Services at Sinai Health System, as well as administrator of Sinai Medical Group.
+David Berkey is Vice President of Physician Services at Sinai Health System.
 He has been with Sinai since 2009.
 Mr. Berkey offers 20 years of experience in health care, culminating in physician and medical group management that includes national health care market experience.
 Mr. Berkey earned a bachelor of business administration degree from the University of Toledo in Ohio and an MBA with a concentration in health care administration from Temple University in Philadelphia, Pennsylvania.
 Active in the Chicago-area community, he serves on the boards of directors of the Pilsen YMCA, Marshal Square Boys and Girls Club, Vital Bridges and the Chicago Empowerment Zone Board, representing the Pilsen and Little Village business community.

 Rachel Dvorken is Executive Vice President and General Counsel for Sinai Health System and has been part of the Sinai team since 2008.
 She has practiced health care and corporate law in Chicago for 25 years, working in a wide variety of areas of law, including corporate governance, transactional, employment, health care regulatory and litigation management.
 Ms. Dvorken earned a Bachelor of Arts degree from Colgate University and a Doctor of Jurisprudence from Harvard Law School.
 Ms. Dvorken serves as a tutor with the Cabrini Green Tutoring Program and resides in Chicago with her husband and family.

-Craig Frazier is Vice President of Ancillary Clinical Services and Resource Management for Mount Sinai Hospital.
+Craig Frazier is Vice President of Ancillary, Regulatory, and Rehabilitation Services for Sinai Health System.
 He joined Sinai in 2005 and has been a health care administrator for 21 years.
 During his health care administration career, Mr. Frazier has overseen pediatric and adult programs in community hospitals and academic health centers.Mr.
 Frazier earned a bachelor of science degree from Oklahoma State University and a master’s of health care administration degree from Washington University School of Medicine.
 He is an active member of both Chicago and national health care administration professional organizations and is a patron of the arts.

 Peter Ingram is Vice President and Chief Information Officer for Sinai Health System and has been with Sinai since 1984.
 During his tenure, he has overseen ambulatory services, planning and business development, prior to assuming accountability for information services.
 Most of his professional career has been dedicated to providing cost-effective health care information technologies in an inner-city environment.
 Mr. Ingram earned a bachelor’s degree in biochemistry from Yale University and a master of business administration from the University of Pennsylvania Wharton School.

-Lori Pacura is Chief Nursing Officer (CNO) and Vice President for Patient Care Services for Sinai Health System, having been promoted to that position in 2008.
-She previously served as Vice President for Clinical Excellence and Assistant Vice President of Continuum Care Management.
-As CNO, Ms. Pacura has emphasized nursing professionalism, overseeing the adoption of clinical ladders, increasing professional nursing certification, implementing a shared decision-making council and adopting the DAISY Program which recognizes compassionate nursing care.
+Lori Pacura is President of Holy Cross Hospital, a proud member hospital of Sinai Health System, having been promoted to that position in 2013.
+She previously served as the Chief Nursing Officer for Sinai Health System.
+As CNO, Ms. Pacura emphasized nursing professionalism, overseeing the adoption of clinical ladders, increasing professional nursing certification, implementing a shared decision-making council and adopting the DAISY Program which recognizes compassionate nursing care.
 Originally a diploma-trained nurse, Ms. Pacura earned bachelor’s and master’s degrees in nursing as well as advanced nurse executive board certification and certification as a legal nurse consultant.
 Her first years as a nursing professional were in behavioral health.
 A native of Chicago, Ms. Pacura has a special interest in health care for the homeless and has been a member of the Executive Council of the Chicago Housing for Health Partnership, focused on stable housing for those with chronic illness.

 Roberta Rakove is Senior Vice President for Government Affairs for Sinai Health System and has been with Sinai since 1990.
 She is a past chair of the government affairs committee of the National Association of Public Hospitals, member of the Policy Council for the Premier Hospital Alliance, past member of the Advocacy Council of the Illinois Hospital Association, member of the advocacy council of the Metropolitan Chicago Health care Council, member of the government affairs committee for the Jewish Federation of Metropolitan Chicago, board member of Mujeres Latinas en Accion, member of the American Jewish Committee Bridging America Project on immigration justice, Illinois recipient of the American Hospital Association Grass Roots Champion Award and recipient of the Chicago Avodah Partner in Social Justice Award.
 Ms. Rakove earned a master’s of public health degree from the University of Illinois School of Public Health and a bachelor’s in political science from Pitzer College in Claremont, California.
 Born and raised in Chicago, Ms. Rakove has deep roots in the Sinai tradition as her parents grew up in the area and her mother was born at Sinai.